AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

 }
 ```

-But it won't work because Mesh doesn't know which field belongs to where and how to combing those.
+But it won't work because Mesh doesn't know which field belongs to where and how to combine those.
 For sure, you could add `additionalResolvers` then extract `books` from `AuthorWithBooks` then return it as `books` field of `Author` type but this sounds a little bit overhead.
 So let's try Type Merging here;

 We have Type Merging transform to teach Mesh how to fetch entities from different sources;